giulianopz/giulianopz.github.io/_posts/2026-05-13-switching-to-wayland.md

 Refusing to ditch `rofi` for any other launchers (or one of its forks), I dug into Wayland documentation, and I found out that there's actually an actionable second path for clients like `rofi` which cannot rely on the layer shell on GNOME: the [XDG shell](https://wayland.app/protocols/xdg-shell) protocol.

 Patching the `rofi` code would have meant for me to study in depth for weeks the complex choreography involved in interacting with the Wayland API (read [here](https://bugaevc.gitbooks.io/writing-wayland-clients/content/beyond-the-black-square/xdg-shell.html)).
 So, I tried to instruct Claude to patch `rofi`, and I was surprised to see it succeeding after a few attempts: what a time to be alive.
 Ye, I say this with both enthusiasm and skepticism.
 Anyway, the patch is [here](https://github.com/giulianopz/rofi-xdg-shell/tree/2214) in case you want to give it a try (please, send feedback).
 I will consider sending it to the upstream when I'm sure I can understand better what it does.
-But I've been using it for 2/3 days, and I can say that it works, at least.
+But I've been using it for a week, and I can say that it works, at least.

+## The Rest

+Surprisingly, I discovered that the previous two graphical programs are the only ones I really care about.
+Anyway, the rest of the software you may want to install is working, judging from this page: [ Are we Wayland yet?](https://wearewaylandnow.com/).
+With the notable exceptions of Orca and OBS, apparently.

+## Issues not yet resolved

+Working with two monitors, I see a lot of glitches and flikering.
+Firefox can't open popup windows.
+Sometimes, windows are minimized when I try to move them from one monitor to another.
+Slack reload itself fro no reason.
+But maybe these are all issues resolved in the latest releases (I'm still running Ubuntu 24.04, with GNOME 46 and `libmutter` 14).

 To be continued...